-Taking our responsibility seriously
+Taking our responsibilities seriously

 As a bank, we have a big responsibility, not only to our customers but also to society, to contribute to financial stability and the economy.